mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 In Mendix Cloud v4 environments, you have two additional action buttons:

 * **View Live Log**
 * **Show debugger information** – Shows the settings needed to connect the debugger in Studio Pro to your app.
 For Mendix Cloud v4, the debugger is always enabled.
-For more information on debugging in the cloud, see [How To Debug Microflows Remotely](/howto/monitoring-troubleshooting/debug-microflows-remotely/).
+For more information on debugging in the cloud, see [How To Debug Microflows Remotely](/refguide/debug-microflows-remotely/).

 #### 2.1.2 Actions Specific to Mendix Cloud v3

 {{% alert color="warning" %}}
-Our Mendix Cloud v3 is deprecated, currently in a grace period, and will be retired at the beginning of Q3 2021.
+Mendix Cloud v3 is deprecated and will be retired in the future.
 To continue running your licensed Mendix application on the Mendix Cloud, you need to migrate your app to Mendix Cloud v4.
 To learn more about Mendix Cloud v4 and how to migrate from Mendix Cloud v3, see [Migrate to Mendix Cloud v4](/developerportal/deploy/migrating-to-v4/).
 {{% /alert %}}

 {{< figure src="/attachments/developerportal/deploy/mendix-cloud-deploy/environments-details/actions-v3.png" alt="A screenshot of the available actions with v3-specific actions on the bottom">}}